tjex/tjex.github.io/src/content/blog/2024/zettelkasten-grid-system.md

 draft: true
 ---

+## Summary

+The GRID system is a framework for frictionless Zettelkasten organisation.
+It defines a set of rules for note creation and note tagging that suppress the need for content categorisation.

+An example of content categorisation is the question, "Which topic does this note relate to?".

+The lack of categorisation promotes a focus on the core principle of how the Zettelkasten method creates value, inter-note linking.

+The system was designed in keeping with two main concepts:

+1. Keeping things simple and following a few simple, and well defined principles is the best technique to deal with complexity.
+2. Content categorisation is the main cause of cognitive friction when working within a Zettelkasten.

+Some advice is also given for practices which support the goal of a "frictionless system", such as metadata suggestions and file naming with Unique Identifiers (UIDs), but they are not directly part of the GRID system itself.

+## Back Story

 Over the past few years I've read through many ideas of how to structure and organise a Zettelkasten vault.
-The difficulty of this hangs in the balance between the need for *some* structure, but the knowledge that too much structure can severely hinder the effectiveness of a Zettelkasten.
+The difficulty of this hangs in the balance between the need for *some* structure, but the truth that too much structure can severely hinder the effectiveness of a Zettelkasten.

-> *A good structure enables flow
+> *"A good structure enables flow"* \
-> ...
+> ... \
-> *The best way to deal with complexity is to keep things as simple as possible
+> *"The best way to deal with complexity is to keep things as simple as possible
-> and to follow a few basic principles.*
+> and to follow a few basic principles."*\
-> ...
+> ...\
-> *The biggest threat to creativity and scientific progress is therefore the
+> *"The biggest threat to creativity and scientific progress is therefore the
 > opposite: a lack of structure and restrictions.
 Without structure, we cannot
-> differentiate, compare or experiment with ideas.*
+> differentiate, compare or experiment with ideas."*
 >
 > ~ Ahrens Sönke, How To Take Smart Notes

-The bitter sweet truth of any Zettelkasten organisational technique is that you won't know how well it works for you until you spend some time working with it.
+The bitter sweet reality of any organisational technique is that we don't know how well it works for us until we spend some time working with it.

-Depending on what structural elements are part of that system can mean a lot when it comes to changing to a new system.
-Links can break, tags can get out of control and features of one program may not be available in another.

-This post will explain what I tried, what I kept and what I changed to eventually bring me to my own iteration, which by sheer fluke could be named the GRID system (explained below).
+This post will explain what I tried, what I kept and what I changed to eventually bring me to my own iteration, which by sheer fluke could be named the GRID system.
+But first...

 ## (Over)categorisation is the death of a Zettelkasten

 The initial foray into the Zettelkasten technique is uncomfortable.
-It goes totally against the grain of how we've been taught through school to take notes.
+It goes totally against the grain of how we were taught through school to take notes.
 One notebook per class, divided into semesters / classes / topics / ...

-This isn't bad.
-That style of documentation generally fits the requirements of that domain, to learn facts and pass exams.
-And it fits the capabilities of the students.
-Keeping up with the onslaught of classes day by day is plenty.

-The 'problem' becomes, that that kind of note taking solidifies as *the* way we record knowledge for ourselves, and so does the structural thinking that goes behind it, categorisation.
+This kind of note taking solidifies as *the* way we record knowledge for ourselves, and so does the structural thinking that goes behind it, categorisation.
+This is the real problem.
 [We're hardwired to categorise](https://www.scientificamerican.com/article/wired-for-categorization/), and we use it for everything, libraries, music, art, ethnicity, psychological disposition, physical state.
 An adjective is a categorisation.
-We categorise to try and formulate some order to the chaos of reality.
+We categorise to try and create *some* structure within the chaos of of reality.

+But when we access memories, or follow a train of thought, we rarely do so by using rigid categorisations.

+> "Recall all memories that relate to house I grew up in", does not return *just* the memories
+> of your childhood home.
+It will most likely return the image of your childhood home as it
+> exists in your memory, but it will inadvertently return memories *linked* to your childhood home.

 In a Zettelkasten system, information is linked together by a *local* context, meaning from one note to another, and each note is [atomic](https://notes.andymatuschak.org/Evergreen_notes_should_be_atomic).
-Trying to categorise for retrieval down the track, quickly leads to over categorisation.
+Trying to categorise for retrieval down the track, quickly leads to over-categorisation.

 This is why I think starting with the Zettelkasten technique is daunting, and also why it's hard to find a system that works, because we're so used to the crutch of categorisation, but categorisation is the antithesis of the Zettelkasten system.

-But the extreme opposite; a singular folder full of all notes, without tags, without titles and without dates...
+But a total lack of structure, let's say a singular folder full of all notes, without tags, without titles and without dates...
+This is chaos.
 By definition, there is a balance to be struck, hence the task of finding a system that works well.

+Again:

+> *"Without structure, we cannot differentiate, compare or experiment with
+> ideas."*
+>
+> ~ Ahrens Sönke, How To Take Smart Notes

 ## Brace yourself

 First and foremost, I highly recommend to read up a little on Niklas Luhmann's original Zettelkasten method *before* churning through the swathes of different approaches within a digital Zettelkasten (this post included).
+Understanding the fundamental principles of anything before delving into developments built on top, [greatly enhances our evaluation of those developments](../2023/fundamentals-all-the-way-down) (whether they be ideas, technologies, relationships, etc).

 [Zettelkasten.de](https://www.zettelkasten.de) is undoubtedly the most precious resource for that.
 Christian and Sascha [communicate the topic with such excellence](https://zettelkasten.de/introduction/), and the forum there is also